LCC-CIT/CS133JS-CourseMaterials/CS133JS_GettingStarted.md

 ### Resources

-Resources will be listed under Required and Supplemental subheadings.
+Learning resources will be listed under Required and Supplemental subheadings.
 Reviewing required resources is mandatory.
 Supplemental resources are  suggested if you want to get additional information about a topic.
-Resources may include links to online articles, text listing offline  reading assignments, PDFs, PowerPoints, videos, interactive  presentations, or additional file types.
+Resources may include links to online articles, text listing offline  reading assignments,  videos, or other types of learning materials.

 ### Activities

-Activities are required unless they are specifically marked as  optional.
-Activities may include written assignments, video assignments, forums, quizzes, exams, interactive simulations, wikis, presentations,  or other participatory activities.
+Learning activities are required unless they are specifically marked as  optional.
+Activities will include lab assignments, quizzes, or other participatory activities.

 ####Lab assignments